 - Can you ask thoughtful questions, review documents and help write lucid reports?

 - Are you interested in trying to increase the efficiency of local government, save taxpayer dollars and improve services?

-- Can you make a substantial contribution of time (at least 15 hours a week) in public service?
+- Can you make a substantial contribution of time (at least 25 hours or more a week) in public service?

 - Are you enthusiastic about the possibility of improvements and solutions?

 If you are interested in making a valuable contribution to your community and having the privilege of serving on the Marin County Civil Grand Jury, you are urged to apply by completing the application form.